Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

-Japan News / Laws & Regulations
+Life in Japan / Laws & Regulations

-Japan is set to introduce a wide range of legal and regulatory changes in 2026, affecting immigration, employment, technology, transportation, energy, taxation, and daily life.
-These reforms reflect Japanās response to an aging population, labor shortages, digital transformation, security concerns, and growing inbound tourism.
+In 2026, Japan is set to introduce major reforms across immigration, employment, technology, transportation, energy, taxation, and daily life.
+These changes reflect the government’s response to an aging population, labor shortages, digital transformation, security concerns, and rising inbound tourism.

 1. Stricter Immigration and Residency Requirements